 Your UCAS application also has a section for your reference; a document often written by a teacher which describes you as a person and highlights your main qualities and achievements, as well as your contribution to school life.

 The main medical entrance test that you need to complete is the United Kingdom Clinical Aptitude Test (UKCAT), which is required by most medical schools.
-The UKCAT is an online computerised test which has 5 sections: verbal reasoning, quantitative reasoning, abstract reasoning, decision making (which doesn’t count for 2017 entry) and the Situational Judgement Test.
-The UKCAT must be completed by 5th October 2016, before the deadline for submission of your UCAS application.
+The UCAT is an online computerised test that has 5 sections: verbal reasoning, quantitative reasoning, abstract reasoning, decision making (which doesn’t count for 2017 entry) and the Situational Judgement Test.
+The UCAT must be completed by 5th October 2016, before the deadline for submission of your UCAS application.

 Some universities begin their interviews as early as November, and some continue until as late as May.
 The months in which the interviews are expected to take place and the style of interview for a particular university are often listed on their website.